 - a different ribavirin dose reduction protocol, and

-- unequal thresholds for the use of erythropoietin-stimulating
+- unequal thresholds for the use of erythropoietin-stimulating agents.

 About Hepatitis C